Daeon97/nim_track/README.md

 # nim_track

-A mobile app interface for IoT-enabled animal tracking system
+A mobile app interface for an IoT-enabled animal tracking system

 ## Getting Started